Treatment for PTSD & Stress Disorders

 Number of people who will develop PTSD at some point in their life

 While most often associated with experiencing wartime trauma, post-traumatic stress disorder (PTSD) may occur following exposure to any traumatic event.
 PTSD can develop in response to natural disasters, accidents, violent experiences, or even a global pandemic.
-PTSD facts indicate that most adults experienced at least one traumatic event during their lives in recent years; researchers but most do not develop PTSD.
+PTSD research indicates that most adults experienced at least one traumatic event during their lives even though many do not develop PTSD symptoms.

-No matter what triggered your PTSD, Illumma offers comprehensive, holistic ketamine treatment for PTSD and other stress disorders at our healing centers in Austin and Bee Cave, Texas.
+No matter what triggered your PTSD, Illumma offers comprehensive, holistic ketamine treatment for PTSD and other stress disorders at our healing centers in Austin, Texas.
 Dr. Ken Adolph and a dedicated team of infusion specialists specialize in ketamine infusion therapy.
 This is one of today’s most advanced treatments that quickly relieve PTSD even when other methods or medications fail.
-To learn more about ketamine for PTSD, schedule a free consultation by calling the office or using today’s online booking feature.
+To learn more about ketamine for PTSD, schedule a free info call by texting the office or using today’s online booking feature.